iryonetwork/wwm/docs/windowsClinic.md

     ```

 *   Add IRYO WWM dir to shared folders for docker machine VM.
     The easiest way to do it currently is to open Virtual Box GUI and add path to WWM dir to visible there docker machine VM.
-You should mount WWM dir under `/iryo` in the VM not to have to change any docker-compose values.
+You should mount WWM dir under `/iryo` in the VM not to have to change default `IRYO_WWM_DIR` docker-compose file environment variable.

 ## 2. Generate certificates and import root certificate to Windows root truststore.